mariel-pettee/choreography/README.md

 Note that when opening a Jupyter notebook, to use the same packages as you've installed here, you need to select "choreo" from the list of kernels within your notebook.

+To display animations live in the Jupyter notebook environment, we recommend installing `ffmpeg` (https://ffmpeg.org/download.html) into your Conda environment as well.
+If you'd prefer not to do this, you can also change the `to_html5_video()` commands to `.to_jshtml()`.

 ### Play with the RNN model
 This model, inspired by chor-rnn (https://arxiv.org/abs/1605.06921), uses 3 LSTM layers to predict new poses given a prompt of a sequence of poses.
 The length of the prompt is called `look_back`.
 We use a Mixture Density Network (https://publications.aston.ac.uk/id/eprint/373/1/NCRG_94_004.pdf) to create multiple Gaussian distributions of potential poses given a prompt sequence.
 The number of Gaussian distributions is determined by `n_mixes`.